thalium/icebox/www/content/posts/getting_started.md

 ### User-land breakpoints & callstacks example

-This is a short example showing a few features of the Icebox Python bindings.
+Before giving the step by step details, here is a short example showing a few features of the Icebox Python bindings.

 This script will attach to a live VirtualBox VM running windows and named "win10".

-Then it will find the Desktop Windows Manager process, break on every `ntdll!NtWaitForSingleObject` function call, and print the current callstack.
+It will then find the Desktop Windows Manager process, break on every `ntdll!NtWaitForSingleObject` function call, and print the current callstack.

 ```python
 import icebox